-Grant applicants are invited to complete the application in order to begin a conversation with the funder about the needs of seniors in their community.
-Successful applicants will describe their current efforts, their goals for growth and how they plan to craft sustainable long-term solutions to challenges facing seniors.
+Grant seekers are invited to apply in order to begin a conversation with the funder about the needs of seniors in their community.
+This grant program strongly prioritizes proposals that provide basic needs to seniors (food, shelter, access to medical care, among other basic needs).
+Proposals in which seniors are not the primary audience of the program will not be considered.
 Grants are intended to leverage existing funds and income streams to complete or enhance existing projects.

 The Stiefvater Senior Endowment will award one grant per organization per fiscal year (September 1 – August 31).

 To submit a grant request, please review the guidelines, fill out the application below, print a copy for your records and click submit.
 Address questions to Logan Todd at firstname.lastname@example.org.

 As an expression of gratitude, The Yellow Door seeks to serve others by funding individuals with ASD and their families in a wide range of needs (but not limited to) education, medical expenses, food & shelter.
 Medical and education requests must have evidence of best practices as deemed by substantial scientific evidence as determined by the grant director.
 Potential gifts for need could include: Gas, Lodging for Traveling out of town for services or medical Co-pays Prescriptions Diapers, Groceries, cleaning supplies PG&E or other necessary utilities or household needs Special medical or technological equipment